Turkey Pesto Meatballs Recipe

 We love them with a side of our Easy Chickpea Tomato Salad for an easy weeknight meal.

-Why You’ll Love These Turkey Meatballs
+Why You’ll Love These Homemade Turkey Meatballs

-These meatballs freeze well for later.
+- Freeze well for later.
 There’s nothing better than having freezer meals for busy nights.
 This recipe makes 15 meatballs and serves about 6 people (or more if you’re serving to little ones) so you can easily freeze the leftovers for later.

 How to Make Turkey Pesto Meatballs